anmolkaur18/Check_riskof_Covid19/README.md

 # Check_riskof_Covid19
-Simple python program which anaylese the risk of corona virus on basis os symptoms
+Simple python program which anaylses the risk of corona virus on basis of symptoms